tomomilove/tomomilove.github.io/english_story.md

 Lee: I remember now!
 But it was discontinued abruptly, without a proper ending.
 What happened?

 Tanaka: Uh!!
 Let’s talk about something else, shall we?

+## Chapter 42
+## Yamamoto’s revelation

+Traveling through a narrow corridor between the trees in the jungle, we stop just before the entrance to a large clearing.

+Yamamoto: Wait, do not enter the clearing.

+Alice: Why not?
+This seems like the only way forward.

+Yamamoto: ...It’s dangerous.

+Alice: So what?
+We’ve dealt with danger before.
+We’re no longer new adventurers, we can handle it.

+Yamamoto: No. Let’s not go in.

+Alice: Can you give me a reason why not?

+Yamamoto: …Just trust me on this one.
+You don’t understand.

+Alice: If you can’t give me a reason, I think we should go.
+I base my decisions on logic, not trust.

+Yamamoto:  …

+Lee: …

+John: …

+Kaori: …

+Tanaka: ...Can we compromise?
+Maybe we can send one person in to check if it’s safe.
+I volunteer!

+Yamamoto: No, absolutely not!

+Alice: Why not?
+Give us a proper explanation, please.

+Yamamoto: Fine.
+The master of the jungle, a fearsome flying dragon, awaits in the clearing.
+If we enter it, it will kill us.

+Alice: And how would you know something like that?
+Why should we believe you?

+Yamamoto: I can’t tell you.

+Alice: This is ridiculous.
+I’m going in.

+I take a step forward.
+Then Yamamoto speaks up:

+Yamamoto: The truth is -- I saw the future.

+I stop.

+Alice: Uh, what?
+Say again?

+Yamamoto: I saw the future.
+Occasionally, I see visions of the future that predict Kowagarijanai guild’s death.
+I have used the knowledge from these visions to save our guild from death a few times in the past, already.
+This time, I saw a vision showing us entering the clearing, and the dragon killing us.

+Alice: Uh, that’s a little unbelievable, you know…?

+Lee: Actually, it’s believable.
+Do you remember our fight against that huge monster at the end of the Verdant Forest?
+It seemed like Yamamoto could predict all of it’s moves in advance.
+At the time, I thought it was weird.
+It would make sense if Yamamoto could actually see visions of the future...

+Yamamoto: Yes, during that fight, I saw many visions of the future that showed Kowagarijanai getting killed in various ways.

+Alice: Woah…

+Tanaka: Whaaaaaa I had no idea about this, Emika-san!

+Kaori: Me too.
+I’m lost for words.
+You’ve kept this from me all this time, Yamamoto-san...?

+Yamamoto: Sorry, everyone.
+These visions are painful, so I didn’t want to worry anyone…

+Alice: It’s incredible, I have to admit.
+Sorry for doubting you, Yamamoto Sensei.

+Yamamoto: No worries.

+Alice: But now, what should we do next…?
+Maybe this dragon has something to do with the missing adventurer that Princess Persephone asked us to search for.
+I don’t want to turn back without finding that adventurer.

+Yamamoto: You’re right, of course…

+John: Oh come on, this should be easy!
+We have the power to see the future on our side, after all.
+Yamamoto, can’t you use your vision to figure out a way to approach that’s safe?

+Yamamoto: Let me think.
+There are a lot of us.
+Maybe, if we spread out, surrounded the dragon from all sides, and then did a surprise attack, we would be successful.

+Alice: Sounds good.
+Let’s try it.

+Kaori stays behind, and everyone splits up and surrounds the clearing.
+From my position, I peer through the trees into the clearing, and can see a massive dragon hovering in the air there.
+I give a signal, and we all rush in to attack.
+We do some damage to the dragon, but it’s not enough to take it down.
+Then, the dragon retaliates.
+It flaps its wings strongly, whipping the wind up into a tornado.
+We find ourselves unable to move forward due to the wind.
+Then, with a sudden powerful gust of wind, it blows us all into the air, then sends us all flying far off in different directions!